 Friends and Family

 Do you know other work at homes mums who you could swap with?
 Or indeed, working mums.
 My friend works 2 days in the week, during school hours but obviously has problems in the holidays.
 We’ve been sending our kids to holiday clubs together for years and this year have started to do childcare swaps.
 I have hers for the day while she goes to work and she has mine while I work from home.
 The kids love it and we each get free childcare.

 If you have a partner, can they take a day off work to spend with the children?
 Obviously you may prefer to save their annual leave for more exiting stuff but your work matters too so it’s certainly worth considering.

 If your lucky enough to have family near by who are willing to help then make use of it!
 My Mum is near by but not overly keen on having both kids at once.
 This is because she ends up in the middle of a tug of war between them, sometimes literally.
 I usually arrange a play date for one and give her the other.

 Work around them

+If you are able to minimise your work over the summer holidays (for example if you have a portfolio career) you might be able to work around them.
 Soft play might not be your dream office space but it will keep the kids occupied.
 As a bonus it often has free WiFi.
 I’ve also worked from the farm while the kids play on the bouncing pillow, the park while they play ninjas and the trampoline park while they bounce.
-If they’re old enough and you love somewhere suitable, you could also consider letting them play out.
+If they’re old enough and you live somewhere suitable, you could also consider letting them play out.